System Design Space

 Business anomaly

-The minimum agreement for the team: each page-alert must have an owner, runbook and postmortem action item.
-Without this, alerting quickly turns into noise.
+The minimum team agreement: every page alert has an owner, a runbook, and a follow-up action item.
+Without that, alerting quickly turns into noise.

 References